Energy to deliver+

 + Jobs and economic growth

 Offshore wind creates jobs – in construction, operations and maintenance.
 It also generates business for the supply chain.
-Here in the UK, we have directly placed major contracts with over 240 UK companies and nearly 60 of these suppliers have also supported our global portfolio.
+Here in the UK, there are now 30,000 jobs in the offshore wind industry.
+By 2030, this number is expected to reach 100,000.
+Meanwhile at Ørsted, we have directly placed major contracts with over 240 UK companies and nearly 60 of these suppliers have also supported our global portfolio.
 Our commitment to the UK supply chain is leading to technical innovation, job creation, exports, and local investment.

 + Climate and nature